sudheeshspai/Useless_poject-/README.md

    - Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 3. Install Required Libraries: Use pip to install the required pygame, moviepy, and Pillow libraries.
     ```pip install pygame moviepy pillow```
-4. resize the gif to 1000 x 600 px(to get actual vibe of game ✈.
+4. resize the gif to 1000 x 600 px(to get actual vibe of game (due to minimum size problem that gif can't be added in github) or [clik here to get gif](https://drive.google.com/file/d/13KD_HAAAXVDvLrzwB14kvoD7X6j9O7lX/view?usp=sharing) ✈.

  # Run